 The EverCrisp Apple

-This brand was identified among many apples cultivated and tested specifically for the challenges faced by growers in the Midwest portions of the United States.
+This variety was identified among many apples cultivated and tested specifically for the challenges faced by growers in the Midwest portions of the United States.

 - Sweet flavor